 "These are basic human values," Al-Mutawa said.
 "These are very positive attributes that weren't used to describe Islam in the media until we started doing what we're doing.
-But people, whether or not they believe in a god or whether or not they believe in a religion, they would say that being merciful or kind or generous are good things."Neal Adams explained to me that 'Shazam' was an acronym for six Greek gods.
+But people, whether or not they believe in a god or whether or not they believe in a religion, they would say that being merciful or kind or generous are good things."The whole approach was inspired by the fact that many American superheroes are also religious archetypes.
+"Neal Adams explained to me that 'Shazam' was an acronym for six Greek gods.
 I didn’t know that," Al-Mutawa said.
 "He explained to me the tradition of using religious archetypes, and it got me thinking.
 It got me reading."

 Al-Mutawa discovered that Superman was sent to Earth in a pod, like Moses was on the Nile, and is sent from above as his father says, "I have sent to you my only son."
 And just like the biblical prophets have lost parents, superheroes like Batman and Spider-Man are orphans.

 "But you never see Batman praying or Superman praying.
 We don't know what their religions are.
 They're universal," he said.
 "So the idea behind The 99 was to pull out messaging in Koranic archetypes that all people can identify with, the stuff that people who are Muslim share with the rest of humanity."